 Severe worsening of hepatitis (rarely including death) has occurred when adefovir dipivoxil has been discontinued.
 When you are instructed to stop taking this medication, your doctor will monitor you closely for signs of worsening hepatitis.
 Be sure to keep all doctor and laboratory appointments after you stop taking this drug.

 In patients with kidney disease, adefovir dipivoxil can cause kidney damage.
-Notify your doctor immediately if you develop a change in the amount of urine that you produce.
+Notify your doctor right away if you develop a change in the amount of urine that you produce.

 If you get or have HIV infection that is not being treated with medication, adefovir dipivoxil may cause your HIV infection to become untreatable with the usual HIV drugs (development of HIV resistance).
 Consult your doctor or pharmacist for more details.